 For the assumption of energy $E$, we have tried three different parameters.
-Besides the leading eigenvalue of $v*v_{T}$, other parameters including the average of eigenvalues of dFCs' leading eigenvectors which belong to the same cluster and the average of corresponding Bold signals, are also evaluated.
-It has been proven that these three parameters genergally showed consistent results.Without losing the generality, the leading eigenvalue of $v*v_{T}$ is finally taken as the system's energy in our model.
+In addition to the leading eigenvalue of $v*v^{T}$, other parameters, including the average eigenvalue of dFCs' leading eigenvectors that belong to the same cluster and the average of corresponding Bold signals, are evaluated.
+It has been proven that these three parameters generally show consistent results.
+Without losing generality, the leading eigenvalue of $v*v^{T}$ is finally taken as the system's energy in our model.

 {\bf Equilibrium ensemble theory (EET)}: In statistical physics, an ensemble is an idealization consisting of a large number of virtual copies of a real system.
-Considered all the copies at once, each copy of them represents a possible microstate that the real system might be in.
-A thermodynamic ensemble studies a system when it stays in the statistical equilibrium~\cite{ensem1,ensem2,ensem3}.
-When the system is realized to be with determined particles N, volume V and temperature T, the {\it Canonical ensemble theory} is applicable, and the corresponding partition function $Z$ is written as
+Considering all the copies at once, each copy represents a possible microstate that the real system might be in.
+A thermodynamic ensemble studies a system when it remains in statistical equilibrium~\cite{ensem1,ensem2,ensem3}.
+When the system is realized to have determined particles N, volume V and temperature T, {\it canonical ensemble theory} is applicable, and the corresponding partition function $Z$ is written as